ManuelZierl/hum/native/ln-core/README.md

 ## Current status

-Only a minimal Expo Modules stub is provided for iOS.
-It exposes a single `ping()` function that returns a static `"pong"` string.
+Only a minimal Expo Modules stub is provided.
+It exposes a single `ping()` function that returns a static `"ok"` string.
 This serves as a placeholder so other parts of the project can link against the module while the real Lightning functionality is built.